OpenTechSchool/python-flask/README.md

 ## Editing Text

-We use long-lines (no newlines in paragraphs) to keep diffs moderately sane.
+* We use long-lines (no newlines in paragraphs) to keep diffs moderately sane.
+* Code is indented with 4 spaces.
+* HTML/CSS is indented with 2 spaces.

 I use Emacs 24, with markdown-mode (Ubuntu emacs-goodies-el) and gfm-mode (GitHub markdown minor-mode).
 Set `longlines-show-hard-newlines` if you want to see where all the newlines are.
+These settings are useful:

+    (add-to-list 'auto-mode-alist '("\\.md\\'" . markdown-mode))
+    (setq-default indent-tabs-mode nil)

+In Vim, you might like these settings:

+    set tabstop=4
+    set shiftwidth=4
+    set expandtab

 # Markup Guide